intuizi/intuizi-cli/README.md

 with an immutable subject claim for repositories created after 15 July 2026, and the npm registry cannot yet validate that format, so it answers "package not found" ([npm/cli#9969](https://github.com/npm/cli/issues/9969)).
 The claim cannot be disabled.
+When npm fixes it, prove the exchange first with a throwaway workflow running `npm publish --loglevel verbose` against an already-published version — two releases failed by removing the token first.
-When npm fixes it, drop `registry-url` and `NODE_AUTH_TOKEN` from the release workflow, then revoke the token and delete the secret.
+Only then drop `registry-url` and `NODE_AUTH_TOKEN`, revoke the token and delete the secret.

 ## License